-A/B testing is one of the most effective ways to increase your marketing ROI, but a surprising number of marketers aren’t split-testing their content.
-In fact, Facebook is arguably the best platform for running informative split-tests that give you the data you need to optimize future campaigns.
+A/B testing is one of the most effective ways to increase your marketing ROI, but many marketers aren’t split-testing their content.
+Facebook is arguably the best platform for running informative split tests that give you the data you need to optimize future campaigns.

-This article will cover a few of the top strategies for A/B testing on Facebook.
-Keep in mind that trends and best practices are constantly changing in response to audience preferences as well as Facebook’s tools and algorithms.
-It’s important to consistently reevaluate your current approach, carefully consider your key metrics, and look for ways to improve.
+This article will cover a few of Facebook’s top strategies for A/B testing.
+Remember that trends and best practices constantly change in response to audience preferences and Facebook’s tools and algorithms.
+It’s essential to consistently reevaluate your current approach, carefully consider your key metrics, and look for ways to improve.

 Test the Most Important Elements

-Split-testing is almost always a good idea, but it’s typically a better tool when used to measure results on the factors that have the greatest impact on your success.
-While criteria like age, gender, and location tend to be closely correlated with marketing results, the best metrics for your next A/B test obviously depend on your unique audience.
+Split-testing is almost always a good idea, but it’s typically a better tool to measure results on the factors that impact your success.
+While criteria like age, gender, and location tend to be closely correlated with marketing results, the best metrics for your next A/B test depend on your unique audience.

-In addition to these considerations, images are another great place to start when you’re setting up an A/B test.
-Visual content may be the most important overall element in a Facebook ad, so optimizing your images could lead to significantly better performance.
+In addition to these considerations, images are another great place to start when setting up an A/B test.
+Visual content may be the most crucial overall element in a Facebook ad, so optimizing your images could lead to significantly better performance.

 Limit Tests to One Element

-With so many possible criteria for an A/B test, some marketers configure tests that compare performance with respect to a number of changes.
-This sounds good in theory, but it actually makes it much more difficult to take away meaningful information from each test.
+With many possible criteria for an A/B test, some marketers configure tests that compare performance concerning several changes.
+This sounds good in theory, but it is much more challenging to take away meaningful information from each test.

 The problem with testing for more than one variable is that you’ll put much more resources into each test than they end up returning.
-Testing three versions of three different variables, for example, would require 27 ads, and it’s unlikely that a single version will emerge as the best option.
+For example, testing three versions of three different variables would require 27 ads, and it’s unlikely that a single performance will emerge as the best option.